-The discount rate used to measure the total pension liability was 5.00% for the 2022 measurement year and 5.50% for the 2023 measurement year.
+The discount rate used to measure the total pension liability was 5.50% for 2023 and 5.50% for 2024.
 The long-term rate of return was used to calculate the actuarial present value of projected benefit payments for each future period when the projected fiduciary net position is greater than the projected expected benefit payments.
-The projection of cash flows used to determine the discount rate assumed that Authority contributions will be made at rates equal to the difference between actuarially determined contribution rates.
+The projection of cash flows used to determine the discount rate assumed that Authority contributions will be made at rates equal to the difference between actuarially determined contribution rates on the measurement dates.